Gammapy project setup¶

 https://github.com/astropy/package-template and there are besides the

-astropy_helpers folder a number of files (like
+astropy_helpers folder a few files (

-gamampy/_astropy_init.py) that are needed, but should be
+gammapy/_astropy_init.py) that are needed, but rarely

-ignored.
+need to be looked at or updated.
 The Astropy team has set up a bot that from time to time makes pull

 requests to update the affiliated packages (including Gammapy) as new versions